joelco721/codebro-chatbot/README.md

 The app runs through Streamlit and displays a simple chat interface.

 When the user sends a message, the app sends the conversation to the OpenAI API.
-The chatbot then responds based on:
+The chatbot responds based on:

 1. The system prompt
 2. The current user message
 3. The saved chat history
 4. Web search results, when needed

-The conversation is saved locally in a JSON file so the chatbot can remember the previous messages.
+The conversation is saved locally in a JSON file so the chatbot can remember previous messages.

-Current Status

-This project is still in progress and is not the final version.

-I will keep updating and improving this chatbot as I continue learning AI engineering.
-The current version includes the main chatbot functionality, chat memory, Streamlit UI, and web search support, but I plan to keep adding new features and improving the code over time.

-Future improvements may include:

-- Better UI design
-- Clear chat button
-- Multiple chatbot personalities
-- Better error handling
-- Export chat history
-- User login system
-- Database storage instead of local JSON
-- Cloud deployment

 ## Project Structure